NOAA-EDAB/ecodata/README.md

 <img src="https://media.giphy.com/media/KVFf3gvG6z2JvHqY9y/giphy.gif"/>
 </p>

-## Using stat_gls()
+## Using geom_gls()

-Also included in this package is a "stat" extension of `ggplot2` for assessing trends in time series.
+Also included in this package is a "geom" extension of `ggplot2` for assessing trends in time series.
 This function fits four trend models to each series, uses AICc to select the best model fit, and then implements a likelihood-ratio test to determine if a trend is present.
 If a significant trend is present (*P* < 0.05), then the trend line is plotted with the series.
+By default, a purple line color is assigned to negative trends and orange to positive trends.
 More detailed information about this method is available
 [here](https://noaa-edab.github.io/tech-memo/trend-analysis.html).

-`stat_gls()` follows the same rules as other `ggplot` stats/geoms.
+`geom_gls()` follows the same rules as other `ggplot` stats/geoms.
 For example,

 ```
 m <- 0.1